Franco Baresi: Legacy and records

-Coaching career
+After retirement

-On 1 June 2002, Baresi was officially appointed as director of football at Fulham, but tensions between Baresi and then Fulham manager Jean Tigana led to resignation from the club in August.

-He was appointed head coach of Milan's Primavera Under-20 squad.
+On 1 June 2002, Baresi was officially appointed director of football at Fulham, but tensions between Baresi and then Fulham manager Jean Tigana led to his resignation from the club in August.
+He was then appointed head coach of Milan's Primavera Under-20 squad until 2004.
 In 2006, he was moved by the club to coach the Berretti Under-19 squad, with his former teammate Filippo Galli replacing him at the helm of the Primavera squad.
-He retired from coaching and was replaced by Roberto Bertuzzo.